vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_login_screen_layout.html.md

 # Login Screen Layout

+So far, we already have a hello world application.
+In the earlier lesson, we have seen how the control starts from the `onCreate` function of the **MainActivity.java** file and how it renders the layout defined in **activity_main.xml** .

 In this lesson, we will start with designing the Login screen layout.
-We already have a hello world application.
-In the earlier lesson, we have seen how the control starts from the `onCreate` function of the MainActivity.java file.
-It in-turn renders activity_main.xml .

-A good way to start is to start editing the XML file.
-The onCreate function will still render the same XML & hence we do not need to change any logic/code inside the java file.
+A good way to start is by editing the **activity_main.xml** file.
+The onCreate function will still render the same XML file and hence we do not need to change any logic/code inside the **MainActivity.java** file.
+In the XML file, by default you see a **RelativeLayout** element with **TextView** element inside it as shown below.

-Navigate to res -> layout -> activity_main.xml .
-Clicking on the element will show the file in the *main Eclipse area*.
-There are two tabs - **Graphical Layout** & **activity_main.xml**.
-You can drag & drop elements in Graphical Layout tab while you need to write the code manually in the activity_main.xml tab.
-Head over to the xml tab.

-[Insert Image]

-By default, you see a **RelativeLayout** element with **TextView** element inside it as shown below.

     <RelativeLayout ...
 	    .